 You need to check the subletting rules since these run the gamut.
 It ranges from forbidding all rentals to allowing them with no restrictions, allowing you to sublet freely if a very liberal board.

-Minimum and maximum subletting terms are also common rules the board imposes.
-Under these conditions, the board states a minimum lease term in order to minimize rental turnover and discourage short-term renters.
-The Board could also impose a maximum rental term, after which the owner has to request a renewal.
+Minimum and maximum subletting terms are also standard rules the board imposes.
+Under these conditions, the board states a minimum lease term to minimize rental turnover and discourage short-term renters.
+The board could also set a maximum rental period, after which the owner has to request a renewal.

-There is a price
+There is a PriceThere is a Price

 Remember to account for these fees when setting your monthly rental charge.